thosgood/this-weeks-finds/markdown/101-151/week123.md

 "Diaspora" (see ["Week 115"](#week115)).
 But what I really like is that it's not just a hard-science extravaganza; it's a meditation on mortality.
-You can never really know what it's like to cross an event horizon unless you do it\....
+You can never really know what it's like to cross an event horizon unless you do it....

 Other stories focus on biotechnology and philosophical problems of identity.
 The latter sort will especially appeal to everyone who liked